google/styleguide/pyguide.md

 <a id="typing-conditional-imports"></a>
 #### 3.19.13 Conditional Imports

-Use conditional imports only in exceptional cases, when the additional imports needed for type checking must be avoided at runtime.
-This pattern is discouraged and alternatives such as refactoring the code to allow top level imports should be preferred.
+Use conditional imports only in exceptional cases where the additional imports needed for type checking must be avoided at runtime.
+This pattern is discouraged; alternatives such as refactoring the code to allow top level imports should be preferred.

 Imports that are needed only for type annotations can be placed within an `if TYPE_CHECKING:` block.